Saint Barlaam, Metropolitan of Moldavia

-In order to strengthen the Orthodox faith and to illuminate the young ones, metropolitan Barlaam urged ruler prince Vasile Lupu to set up in Iaşi, in 1640, the first school of high education in Moldavia, according to the model of the Spiritual Academy of Kiev, set up there by Saint Hierarch Petru Movilă.
+In order to strengthen the Orthodox faith and to illuminate the young ones, metropolitan Barlaam urged ruler prince Vasile Lupu to set up in Iaşi, in 1640, the first school of high education in Moldavia, according to the model of the Spiritual Academy of Kyiv, set up there by Saint Hierarch Petru Movilă.

 The new place of culture in Moldavia, where education was taught in Greek, Slavonic and Romanian, was seated within the precincts of Three Saints Hierarchs Monastery of Iaşi, operating first also with professors sent by metropolitan Petru Movilă.

 After ruler prince Vasile Lupu lost the princely throne, in 1653, metropolitan Barlaam retired to Secu Monastery where he became monk, wishing to live a life of peacefulness and quietness, according to chronicler Miron Costin.

 The wise metropolitan lived for four more years there, in humbleness, prayer and holy life, passing away towards the end of the year 1657.
 He bequeathed to the monastery everything he had acquired in his lifetime.
 He was buried in the southern wall of Secu Monastery.

 Given his endeavours to defend the true faith, for his holy life and the spiritual light he offered to the Romanian righteous people, following the proposal of the Metropolitan Synod of the Metropolitanate of Moldavia and Bucovina, on 12 February 2007, the Holy Synod of the Romanian Orthodox Church placed the educated metropolitan Barlaam of Moldavia among saints, to be celebrated on 30 August.
 His relics are laid at present in a shrine, in the church of Secu Monastery.